Pressure Cooker Blackberry Cheesecake is a rich and dense New York Style Cheesecake with bursts of ginger and blackberries.

 - Pour graham cracker mixture into bottom of greased 6-inch cheesecake pan and press the mixture firmly into the bottom of the pan and one inch up along the sides.

-- Blend together cream cheese, sugar, grated peels, flour, vanilla bean caviar and vanilla extract until smooth.
+- Using a food processor, blend together cream cheese, sugar, grated peels, flour, vanilla bean caviar and vanilla extract until smooth.

 - Add eggs and yolk, one at a time, mixing just enough to combine.
 Do not overmix the eggs.